sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vidyAnAthaH/pratAparudrayashobhUShaNam.md

  (a) He was, as he himself tells us, son of *Rakrila* *Gomin*. *Gomin* is explained by *Naighaṇṭukas* as a contraction of Go-

-sudy, a caste designation added after the names of Brahmins throughout Kâshmîr and northern India and corresponding to the *Âcharya* of the [south]("This information was supplied to me by Śâstrî A. Anantâchârya of Mysore,").
+sudy, a caste designation added after the names of Brahmins throughout Kâshmîr and northern India and corresponding to the *Âcharya* of the south[^3538].

+[^3538]: "This information was supplied to me by Śâstrî A. Anantâchârya of Mysore,"

- (b) Performers of *soma*-sacrifice are praised by [him]("Vide IV.
-49.").
+ (b) Performers of *soma*-sacrifice are praised by him[^3539].

+[^3539]: "Vide IV.
+49."

 ——————————————————————————————————